blacklabelops-legacy/swarm/README.md

 > This will start 3 Java JDK build slaves with JDK6/7/8, each with 4 build processors!
 This setup will need no further setup as the swarm slave automatically connects to the linked jenkins.

+# How It Works

+All slaves are configured the same way!
+Check this project on how to configure jenkins swarm slaves: [blacklabelops/jenkins-swarm](https://github.com/blacklabelops/jenkins-swarm)

 # Java Swarm Slaves